bloops/bloops.github.io/_posts/2018-06-17-stacking-boxes.markdown

 we have to select either the width $(W)$ or the height $ (H) $, so that the number of distinct numbers is maximized.

-From this formulation, we can immediately get some observations.
+From this formulation, we can immediately make some progress.
 If either $W$ or $H$ does not appear as a dimension for another box, (say, $H$) then we can select $H$, add this to our final count, and forget about this box.
 Thus, we can assume that now we only have boxes where both
 $W$ and $H$ appear as widths or heights of other boxes.